 Bat Removal and Relocation

 At Smart Solutions, we have the solution for your bat problem.
 Our team of certified, licensed, and insured wildlife removal experts are trained and experienced in bat removal and relocation.
-We use live traps to protect the bats from harm and quickly and humanely remove all bats from the premises.
-We don’t stop there.
-We will inspect the area to determine the point of entry, and seal all bat entry points in the building.
+We will inspect the area to determine the points of entry, and seal all potential bat entry points into the building.
+The main roosting sites have one way valves installed to allow bats to relocate.
 At this time we will also assess damage and recommend repairs with an estimate and description.
 Bats are small but can cause damage to the space.
-We remove guano, replace damaged wood, insulation, other materials, and then sanitize the entire area where the bats inhabited.
+We remove guano, insulation, other soiled or damaged materials, and then sanitize the entire area where the bats inhabited.